ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 * VMware SDDC Health Management Pack
 * Management Pack for NSX for vSphere
 * vRealize Operations Federation Management pack
-* Management Pack for Hybrid Cloud Extension (HCX)
+* Management Pack for Hybrid Cloud Extension (HCX™)

 Other management packs can be installed by the client.
 For more information, see [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=1&listingStyle=table){: external}.